The "Unit Circle" is a circle with a radius of 1.

 Sine, Cosine and Tangent

-Because the radius is 1, you can directly measure sine, cosine and tangent.
+Because the radius is 1, we can directly measure sine, cosine and tangent.

 What happens when the angle, θ, is 0°?